nickcdryan/textevolve/system_prompt.md

    - Balance exploration of new techniques with exploitation of what works
    - Track capability improvements over iterations
    - Systematically test hypotheses about what drives performance
+   - With each iteration have a specific, explicit hypothesis that is stated, tested, and evaluated
+   - Provide a way to specifically measure whether a hypothesis worked

 7. **Domain-Agnostic Problem Solving**:
    - Develop general problem-solving techniques that can transfer across domains